Working together: DVSA and the driver training industry

-Find out more about the work we are doing to make the theory test service as accessible as possible.
+Find out more about the work we've done to improve the driving test experience for candidates.

 We’re in the process of developing an app to be used by driving examiners to record driving tests electronically.
 Find out more about this work and how it will benefit candidates taking their test.